 Prejuvenation is a term coined by the American Academy of Facial Plastic and Reconstructive Surgery.
 It refers to young adults starting non-invasive treatments with the goal of preventing aging.
 There are many non-surgical solutions to treat facial aging, and early intervention has many benefits.

 Physicians agree that patients who seek early treatment end up with fewer lines and wrinkles down the road.
 It’s not unusual for people as young as twenty-something to visit an aesthetic practitioner.
 The key is to treat minor concerns before they become larger, more challenging problems.

-Studies show that Botox also increases the elasticity of your skin while it’s in effect.
+Studies show that Botox also increases the elasticity of your skin.
 Starting Botox younger is also advantageous because over time it trains the muscles responsible for the lines to move less.
-You’ll want to choose a skilled injector who allows some natural movement to remain.
 Botox lasts anywhere from three to four months.
 You can read more about it here.

 Dermal fillers can correct lines, wrinkles, folds, hollows, and loss of volume.
 There are many different fillers from which to choose.
 Most are made of hyaluronic acid (a sugary substance that occurs naturally in the body and can hold 1,000 times its weight in water).
 What sets them apart is the way the particles of hyaluronic acid are linked together.
-This variation changes the density, lifting capabilities and movement of the product slightly, which gives a different result when injected under the skin.
+This variation changes the density, lifting capabilities and movement of the product slightly.

 Dermal fillers also have use outside of rejuvenating the aging face.
 They can plump thin lips, give volume to cheeks, tweak the look of your nose (like here), or even change the shape and size of your chin.
 Hyaluronic acid fillers last about six to eighteen months, depending on which product you choose.
 Bellafill lasts five years or more.
 Sculptra is said to last up to two years.
 Read more about fillers here.